Major in English

 The Department of English requires a total of thirteen courses: eleven courses in the Department of English and two language courses or their equivalent, as well as a Cluster Statement to be submitted by the end of the third week of Spring Quarter of a student’s third year.
 By Spring Quarter of their third year, all students are required to meet with with the Student Affairs Administrator to complete the English Requirements Worksheet.
 Additional forms can be found on the Resources and Department Forms page.

-- One English genre fundamentals course (fiction, poetry, or drama) or "Approaches to Theater" course
+- One English genre fundamentals course (fiction, poetry, drama, or theory) or "Approaches to Theater" course

 - One English course in fiction